Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Background

-Nevertheless, since Eq.~(\ref{ELBO:VAE}) and Eq.~(\ref{ELBO:beta-VAE}) optimize the ELBO over the data distribution \(p_{data}(x)\), which can be decomposed as $p_{\mathrm{data}}(x) = \sum_{y_i} p(y_i) \, p_{\mathrm{data}}(x \mid y_i),$ this optimization inherently biases the model toward head classes with larger \(p(y_i)\).
+Nevertheless, since Eq.~(\ref{ELBO:VAE}) and Eq.~(\ref{ELBO:beta-VAE}) optimize the ELBO over the data distribution \(p_{data}(x)\), which can be decomposed as $p_{\mathrm{data}}(x) = \sum_{y_i} p(y_i) \, p_{\mathrm{data}}(x \mid y_i)$.
+In the context of imbalanced data, this optimization inherently biases the model toward head classes with larger \(p(y_i)\).
 As a result, most generated samples come from overrepresented classes, while tail classes' samples are underrepresented and of lower quality, a phenomenon commonly referred to as \textsl{mode collapse}.
-Therefore, when labels are available, it is preferable to define class-conditional approximate posterior and prior distributions: $q_\phi(z \vert x, y)$ and $p(z \vert y)$.
-This yields the Conditional-VAE (CVAE) model trained using the objective \cite{cvae}:
+Therefore, when labels are available, it is preferable to define class-conditional posterior and prior distributions: $q_\phi(z \vert x, y)$ and $p(z \vert y)$.
+This yields the Conditional-VAE (CVAE) model trained using the objective \citep{cvae}:

-Here, in Eq. (\ref{ELBO:CVAE}) we constrain all $p(y_i)$ to be equal and omit them from the loss function in order not to exacerbate the issue of class imbalance in the latent space.
+In practice, in Eq. (\ref{ELBO:CVAE}) we optimize the class-conditional objective with uniform weighting across labels, removing explicit frequency-dependent scaling from the loss.
 Also, we define $p(z \vert y) \sim \mathcal{N}_m(\mu_y,I)$ with learnable class-wise means $\mu_y$.
 To generate a data point $\hat{x}_y$ from class $y$, we sample $z_y \sim \mathcal{N}_m(\mu_y,I)$, then we get $\hat{x}_y \sim p_\theta(x\vert z_y, y)$.
 Nevertheless, despite conditioning, this formulation remains Gaussian.
-Unlike Student's t-distributions, Gaussian priors poorly approximate heavy-tailed data distributions~\cite{dist_proof}.
+Unlike Student's $t$-distributions, Gaussian priors poorly approximate heavy-tailed data distributions \citep{dist_proof}.